January 16 & 175:30 to 7:30 p.m.

 View full costs

 Fill out the form to get more information on your program of interest, upcoming events, and how to become a Durham College student.
 By submitting your information below, you consent to Durham College contacting you via email and/or SMS with a minimum of 4 messages per month.
 You may withdraw consent at any time.

 NOTE: Students enrolling in this program are required to purchase their own laptop.
 For specific hardware and software requirements for this program click here.

 In today’s workplace, computer skills are an absolute necessity.
 Whether you’re working with numbers, designs or words, your ability to successfully navigate digital technology can help you get your foot in the door when applying for that perfect job.
 This program develops fundamental skills in computer technologies including programming, web development, networking, hardware and operating systems that will open the door to pursuing additional certifications and/or diplomas.

 The technical skills gained will benefit graduates both personally and professionally whether they choose to use the program as a starting point to a more advanced IT diploma or as a solid foundation in digital technology.

 Students who enter the program with a previous educational credential can supplement their learning by adding a technical skillset providing them with a competitive advantage when entering the workforce.

-All courses in the Computer Foundations program are also included in the curriculum of the Computer Programmer, Computer Programmer Analyst, Computer Systems Technician, and Computer Systems Technology programs which will provide students with advanced standing.
-Students that receive a minimum GPA of 3.5 in first-semester courses will be eligible to apply to the Computer Systems Technician – Transfer to Ontario Tech Bachelor of Information Technology program.
-Graduates may choose to return to Durham College to complete any of these programs, using completed courses as equivalent academic credits.
+All courses in the first semester of the Computer Foundations program are the same as those in the Computer Programming, Computer Programming and Analysis, Computer Systems Technician, and Computer Systems Technology programs.
+Foundations graduates may choose to return and complete any of these programs and receive completed courses as equivalent academic credits.
+In addition, students receiving a minimum GPA of 3.5 in first-semester courses will be eligible to apply to the Computer Systems Technician – Transfer to Ontario Tech Bachelor of Information Technology program.
+Students pursuing this transfer option will be able to earn a diploma and degree in only four years.